Homeowners Are Responsible for Their Water and Sewer Service Lines

 Billing and Rates

 Capital Region Water is a municipal authority under the PA Municipal Authorities Act.
-Board of Director meetings open to the public and are held on the 3rd Wednesday of November and December.
+Board meetings open to the public and are held on the 3rd Wednesday of November and December.
 You can find agendas, meeting minutes, and staff reports here.
 We welcome the public to attend our meetings and provide input.